Study Abroad in Trinidad & Tobago

 For students wanting to think about diversity, equity, social justice, gender or environmental sustainability Trinidad is an astonishingly rich laboratory in which to observe many of the same issues we debate here but from a very different ethnic mix and from a very different position on the planet.

-Focus: Anthropology, Art, Community Development, Dance, Global Studies, Environment, Music, Religion, Social Work, Women & Gender Studies.
+Focus: Anthropology, Art, Biology, Community Development, Dance, Global Studies, History, Environment, Literature, Music, Religion, Social Work, Theater, Women’s & Gender Studies.

-J-Term course: topic varies, taught by PLU/SLU faculty (4 credits)
+J-Term course: topic varies by year, taught by PLU/SLU faculty (4 credits)

-COOP 350: Living & Learning in Trinidad & Tobago or COOP 477: International Work Experience (4)
+COOP 350: Living & Learning in Trinidad & Tobago (4 credits)

 HIST 350: Caribbean Culture and Society – SO (4 credits)